 The finance charges earned are computed at the effective interest rates in the contracts and are in proportion to balances outstanding under each contract.
 The unearned portion of finance charges is shown as a deduction from loans and advances.
-The Company had no finance leases during the reporting period ended 31 December 2019 (30 June 2019: ZWL\$\$Nil).
+The Company had no finance leases during the reporting period ended 31 December 2019 (30 June 2019; ZWL\$NiI).

-Lease income from operating leases is recognised in the statement of profit or loss within 'other income' on a straight-line basis over the lease term.
+Lease income from operating leases is recognised in the statement of profit or loss within 'other income' on a straightline basis over the lease term.
 Lease receivables are recognised within "other assets" in the statement of financial position.
-There has been no lease income or recievables during the reporting period.
+There was no Lease income or Recievables during the reporting period.